Clementine951/ALGOSUP_2022_Project_4_C/Documents/Functional.md

 <img src="images/Jade.svg" style="width:100px">

 Jade is 20 years old, she spent 3 months in math school in Tours, France.
 She has decided to leave her school because she was afraid of her future, she needs to be reassured.
 She heard about Algosup from Linkedin and Instagram.
 It follows that she wants to integrate Algosup.
+She walks to school.

 Jade is close to her friends, her family.
 She shares her life on social media, she's very sociable, she listens to others.